Gitmaxwell/CoalCalcs/README.md

 ## Installation

-lastools can be installed from github repository using devtools:
+CoalCalcs can be installed from github repository using devtools:

 devtools::install_github(“Gitmaxwell/CoalCalcs”)